 Visiting the Top attractions of Mandalay

-Mandalay is located on the bank of Irrawaddy River and is the second-largest city in Myanmar.
-It was the Royal capital of the last monarchy of Myanmar and unfortunately was severely damaged during fierce fighting in World War II.
-Mandalay is well known for its cultural, traditional, and spiritual splendour but also for its exquisite handicraft such as embroidery, gold leaves, wood and stone carving.
-Nearby Mandalay stands several old capitals such as Amapura, Sagaing, Ava, Mingun where the Kongboung dynasty kings established their capitals.
+Mandalay is located on the bank of the Irrawaddy River and is the second-largest city in Myanmar.
+It was the Royal capital of the last monarchy of Myanmar and, unfortunately, was severely damaged during fierce fighting in World War II.
+Mandalay is well known for its cultural, traditional, and spiritual splendour and exquisite handicrafts such as embroidery, gold leaves, wood and stone carving.
+Nearby Mandalay stands several old capitals such as Amapura, Sagaing, Ava, Mingun, where the Kongboung dynasty kings established their capitals.